Lesley Murphy Of ‘The Bachelor’ Shares Insight Into Her Double Mastectomy Decision And Progress

-Former Bachelor contestant Lesley Murphy, who appeared on Sean Lowe’s season, had to make a huge, life altering decision that nobody wants to make.
+Former Bachelor contestant Lesley Murphy, who appeared on Sean Lowe’s season, had to make a huge, life-altering decision that nobody wants to make.
 Murphy recently opted to have genetic testing done to determine her risks of developing breast and ovarian cancer.
 Lesley tested positive for the BRCA2 genetic mutation.
 After discovering her increased risk, Lesley made the ultimate decision to undergo a double preventive mastectomy.
 Murphy has been documenting her journey on social media in hopes of raising more awareness for breast cancer and genetic testing.

 As shared by People, Lesley opted to have the genetic testing completed after her mother was diagnosed with breast cancer just three years earlier.
 Lesley and her two sisters all had the genetic test done and only one of the results came back negative.
-When Murphy learned in February she had a positive result, she wanted to meet with the physicians and discuss her options as soon as possible.
+When Murphy learned in February she had a positive result, she wanted to meet with physicians and discuss her options as soon as possible.
 Luckily, an appointment opened up for the following week.
 Her older sister, who also tested positive, will have the mastectomy when she is finished having children.

 The sun has set, and my final night with all body parts is here and now????In less than 24 hours I will wake up different.
 What a strange feeling it is to miss your boobs, but I know this prophylactic double mastectomy is for the best.
 I have lots of life to live and potential cancerous cells aren't welcome here????????✌????Thanks to all my family, friends and followers for wearing pink today and loving me the way you do!
 Thanks especially for drawing attention to genetic testing and raising awareness that saves lives.
 Y'all are my heroes.
 If you are new here, I recently tested positive for the BRCA 2 gene mutation which greatly increases my risk of developing breast cancer.
 My mom was diagnosed almost three years ago to the day and came out a badass survivor!
 It's because of her diagnosis that I underwent genetic testing and can now do something about it.
 Knowledge is power. #LesleysBreasties #LesnipsBRCAinthebud #FightLikeAGirl